Skip to main content

 Weekly schedule

-Enable the schedule
+Activate the schedule

 1. Save your project as a draft.

-Defines the execution environment (fabric)
+• Define the execution environment (fabric)

 caution

 If you do not select any fabrics during project publication, no deployments will be created.
 As a result, no scheduled executions will occur, even if a schedule has been configured.
+Project deployments are isolated per fabric—publishing to one fabric does not affect others.

 Disabling a schedule